shopware/shopware/src/Docs/Resources/v2/30-theme-guide/40-snippets.md

 path here.
 We suggest using the name already chosen in `getName` for your file name.
 - `getIso`: Return the ISO string of the supported locale here.
 This is important, because the `Translator` collects every snippet file with this locale and merges them to generate the snippet catalogue used by the storefront.
-- `getAuthor`: Guess what, return your vendor name here.
+- `getAuthor`: Return your vendor name here.
 This can be used to distinguish your snippets from all the other available ones.
 The Administration snippet set module offers a filter, so users are able to easily find plugin specific snippets.
-- `isBase`: Return `true` here, if your theme implements a whole new language, such as providing french snippets for the whole Shopware 6.
-Don't forget to watch your `getName` method then!
-Most of the times, you're just adding your own snippets to an existent language, then `false` will be your way to go.
+- `isBase`: Return `true` here, if your theme implements a whole new language, such as providing french snippets for the whole Shopware 6 system.
+Don't forget to watch your `getName` method then.
+Most of the time, you're just adding your own snippets to an existent language, then `false` will be your way to go.

 Example for the language `en-GB` :